Booking Information for seeing Dr Coombes

 If you have any queries or concerns, please do not hesitate to call our staff who will be happy to answer any questions you may have.

 The staff of Dr Graham Coombes's surgery respect and uphold the rights of all our patients to privacy protection under the National Privacy Principles contained in the Privacy Act 1988.
 The National Privacy Principles apply to us from their introduction on 21 December 2001.
 The Privacy Principles set the standards by which personal information is collected, handled, used and disclosed.
 As part of providing a quality health care service, we need to take and maintain information of a personal nature in your medical file and we will not release the contents of your medical file without your consent.
+The only exception is where notifiable diseases ( especially cancer) are analysed by NSW Cancer Council whereby patients may be contacted by them for statistical purposes and invitations to participate in patterns of care studies.

 Download our New Patient Information form, and bring the completed information to your first appointment.
 Download